JarrodBogard/football-app-ui-rebuild/README.md

 ## How My Football App Works

-### 1. Start by creating a username and password or login if you already have one.
+### 1. Start by creating an account with a username and password or login if you already have one.

 ![image](https://github.com/JarrodBogard/football-app-ui-rebuild/assets/98401586/ecc5ca59-62e5-4453-8c23-9e9ff34a05fb)

 ### 2. View and add players from your homepage.
-Simply type the name of the player and click the "add player" button to add new players.
+Simply type the name of the player and click the "add player" button to add new players to your list.

 ![image](https://github.com/JarrodBogard/football-app-ui-rebuild/assets/98401586/e3454b34-7259-4d15-aed0-20626f50b176)